aress31/testssl2xlsx/README.md

   </p>
 </p>

+# This project has now been deprecated.
+Its functionality has been incorporated into [pentest2xlsx](https://github.com/AresS31/pentest2xlsx).

 Parse `testssl` scans results (in a `JSON` format) into `Excel` tables to facilitate the reporting process of penetration tests, especially useful when dealing with large scopes.
 Having scans results organised in `Excel` tables also allow customers and testers to use `Excel` powerful filtering capabilities.

 The following Excel worksheets are generated: